dart-archive/rpc/README.md

 ```

 In order for the rpc:generate script to work the API class (@ApiClass class)
-must have a default constructor taking no required arguments.
+and all message classes must have a default constructor taking no required
+arguments.

 The other way to retrive a Discovery Document if from a running server instance.
 This requires the Discovery Service to be enabled.
 This is done by calling the